rethinkdb/rethinkdb-rs/api/ruby/selecting-data/filter.md

 Get all the documents for which the given predicate is true.

-`filter` can be called on a sequence, selection, or a field containing an array of elements.
-The return type is the same as the type on which the function was called on.
+`filter` can be called on a sequence, selection, or array.
+The type of the return value will be the same as the input.

-The body of every filter is wrapped in an implicit `.default(false)`, which means that if a non-existence errors is thrown (when you try to access a field that does not exist in a document), RethinkDB will just ignore the document.
-The `default` value can be changed by passing the symbol `default`.
-Setting this optional argument to `r.error()` will cause any non-existence errors to return a `RqlRuntimeError`.
+The body of every filter is wrapped in an implicit `.default(false)`, which means that if a non-existence error is thrown (when you try to access a field that does not exist in a document) RethinkDB will just ignore the document.
+The `default` value can be changed by passing an object with a `default` field.
+Setting this optional argument to `r.error()` will cause non-existence errors to return a `RqlRuntimeError`.

 __Example:__ Get all the users that are 30 years old.